KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

 spack load trilinos+mumps+superlu-dist
 ```

-Once to compile `TrilinosApplication` just remember to add the application to the `cofigure` bash script:
+Once to compile `TrilinosApplication` just remember to add the application to the `configure` bash script:

 ```bash
 export KRATOS_APPLICATIONS=